Abrar2652/Abrar2652.github.io/_pages/about.md

 <br>

-## Overcoming Academic and Research Challenges During COVID-19
+## Overcoming Academic and Research Challenges

 **Navigating Academic Challenges During COVID-19:**
 In March 2020, our university was declared closed due to COVID-19 for an unknown time.
 The authority was not optimistic about holding classes or exams online.
 It took almost 3-4 months to hold the first online class.
 KUET authority was not interested in arranging online exams.
 So, they decided to take 2 semesters of 2nd year online without having any exams for 2 years.
 Since the COVID situation was not improving even after finishing the 2nd, both semester finals were taken online at once: first 2nd term followed by 1st term.
 These arbitrary, uncertain decisions impacted my overall academic performance due to my strong shift of focus to AI/ML research within these 2 years.
 Nevertheless, I maintained to be among the top 3 in my department.